ultimate271/notes/dastoyevsky/brothers02.05.md

 “You’ll be the last, the last of all to go!”
 Fyodor Pavlovitch delivered him another thrust, almost at the moment of Father Zossima’s return.

+### Disscussion between some Ivan, Miüsov, and the three fathers about Ivan's paper on Church and State

+#### The elder returns, and sits not wanting to inturrupt the conversation
 The discussion died down for a moment, but the elder, seating himself in his former place, looked at them all as though cordially inviting them to go on.
 Alyosha, who knew every expression of his face, saw that he was